-AGE Guild Rank CRAFT ABILITY SECONDARY ABILITY

-10-20 Apprentice 3 -

-20-30 Journeyman 5 2 (Bargain)

-30-40 Master 5-6 3 (Bargain)

-40-50 Senior Master 7 3 (Leadership)

-50+ Dean 7 5 (Leadership)

-Venice as anyone else who's not in the Venetian guild.
+Guilds are not international entities.
+The Guild of Blacksmiths in Paris has much in common the Guild of Blacksmiths in Venice, but they are not connected in any official capacity, and a Parisian guild member is as forbidden from working in g A ity & Guild Guild Member Algee Much of a guild members depends on his age, which sh also indicate the number of yea has been working at his craft. following chart provides a r guideline for appropriate of Ability scores for a guild me depending on his age and ran ACE GUILD RANK 10-20 Apprentice 20-30 Journeyman 30-40 Master 40-50 Senior Master 50+ Dean rank also suggests ould necessary for rs he characters.
+It The determining ough appropriate C Craft only suggestic mber used to impo certain ranks of guild can also be helpful in a starting character's raft Ability.
+These are ons and should not be se arbitrary limits on Venice as anyone else who's not in the Venetian guild.
 Finally, guilds are more than just organizations of workers in the same trade.
 Members live in the same neighborhood, worship at the same church, and adopt the patron saint of the guild.
-The attachments of these extended families surpass the workshop, and members eat, worship, and play together.
-As well as providing a secure work environment, a guild also instills a greater sense of identity in its members.
-Members march together in parade festivals, competitively decorate their guildhall during holy weeks, and possess the same political agenda as their fellow members.
+The attachments of these extended families surpass the work- shop, and members eat, worship, and play together.
+As well as provid- ing a secure work environment, a guild also instills a greater sense of identity in its members.
+Members march together in parade festivals, competitively decorate their guild- hall during holy weeks, and possess the same political agenda as their fellow members.